AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 * **value** to set sizes
 * **name** to set names

-The **name** field is optional, and names of elements, unlike identifiers, do not need to be unique.
+The **name** field is optional, and the names of elements, unlike identifiers, do not need to be unique.
 By default, the names of circles are shown in labels, tooltips, and the legend.
 However, in the case of intersections the default choice for labels is **value**.

 Please note that it is possible to add custom fields to your data – see the [Labels](#labels) and [Tooltips](#tooltips) sections of this article.